An Introduction to CAT ~ 18/19 May 2023

 This event was for anybody interested in learning more about cognitive analytic therapy.

 Applicants to the Catalyse CAT Practitioner Training are required to have attended a two-day introductory course on CAT (or equivalent).
-Accordingly, this was a good opportunity for those intending to apply in 2023 who had not previously attended an introductory course through ACAT or other providers.
+This course was ideal for those intending to apply in 2023.
+Working with Sarah and Jo, as two of the main trainers for Catalyse Practitioner Training, provided a taster of the teaching style on the course.

 Facilitators

 Sarah Littlejohn is a CAT psychotherapist, supervisor and trainer.
 She originally trained as an integrative psychotherapist over 25 years ago and qualified as a CAT practitioner in 2001.
 She’s been a lead trainer for the Catalyse Practitioner Training for many years.
-Sarah also provides supervision for CAT practitioner and CAT psychotherapy level trainings.
+In addition to her training role, Sarah also provides supervision for CAT practitioner and CAT psychotherapy level trainings.
 She’s been a past chair of ACAT’s Training Committee and is currently co-chair of the Catalyse Executive.
 She’s particularly interested in how CAT provides a framework for the early formulation of complexity, and uses of the therapeutic relationship.

-Jo Coggins is an accredited CAT practitioner, supervisor and trainer, with a professional background in clinical psychology.
+Jo Coggins is an accredited CAT practitioner, supervisor and trainer with a professional background in clinical psychology.
 She has over 15 years experience in the NHS.
-In her current NHS role delivers CAT and other therapies in an IAPT setting.
-Additionally she provides consultation and supervision to staff working with clients with complex needs.
+In her current NHS role she delivers CAT and other therapies in an Talking Therapies (previously IAPT) service setting.
+Additionally Jo provides consultation and supervision to staff working with clients with complex needs.
 She is a core trainer and cohort tutor for the Catalyse CAT Practitioner training course.
 Jo also provides introductory training in CAT Skills for third sector workers.

 Location